 Since that time, Dollar Tree has stepped up their craft supply game even more, and I realized it is time to update that post.
-In many stores they’ve added an entire section called “Crafter’s Square,” and it’s filled with amazing buys on craft supplies!
+In most stores they’ve added an entire section called “Crafter’s Square,” and it’s filled with amazing buys on craft supplies!

 So, here I am, adding to the list of craft supplies you should buy at Dollar Tree, and filling you in on ten more craft supplies you should definitely buy there!

 This post contains affiliate links.
 To read my full disclosure policy, please click here.

 If you haven’t read the first post about my favorite dollar store craft supplies, make sure to check it out after you read this post!